Ordination of women: Buddhism

 The tradition of the ordained monastic community in Buddhism (the sangha) began with the Buddha, who established an order of monks.
 According to the scriptures, later, after an initial reluctance, he also established an order of nuns.
 Fully ordained Buddhist nuns are called bhikkhunis.
-Mahapajapati Gotami, the aunt and foster mother of Buddha, was the first bhikkhuni; she was ordained in the sixth century B.C.E.
+Mahapajapati Gotami, the aunt and foster mother of Buddha, was the first bhikkhuni; she was ordained in the sixth century BC.
 Prajñādhara is the twenty-seventh Indian Patriarch of Zen Buddhism and is believed to have been a woman.